 Business courtesies may not be solicited under any circumstances.
-No employee, intern, and volunteer may accept anything of value from someone doing business with Cape Atlantic I.N.K. if the business courtesy is offered or appears to be offered in exchange for any type of favorable treatment or advantage or is for or to influence the referral of youth/young adults, and families or other reimbursable business from or to Cape Atlantic I.N.K..
-Employees, interns, and volunteers must never give to or receive from any vendor or potential vendor any bribe, kickback or other unusual payment.
+No employee, intern or volunteer may accept anything of value from someone doing business with the Organization if the business courtesy is offered, or appears to be offered, in exchange for any type of favorable treatment or advantage or is for or to influence the referral of youth/young adults and families or other reimbursable business from or to the Organization.
+Employees, interns and volunteers must never give to or receive from any vendor or potential vendor any bribe, kickback or other unusual payment.
 Federal and state laws and regulations specifically prohibit the offer or acceptance of a bribe, kickback or other thing of value in exchange for or to induce a referral or other business.

-To avoid even the appearance of impropriety, employees, interns, and volunteers are not to accept any gifts or promotional items of more than nominal value without express written approval of the Compliance Officer or Executive Director.
+To avoid even the appearance of impropriety, employees, interns and volunteers are not to accept any gifts or promotional items of more than nominal value without express written approval of the Compliance Officer or Executive Director.
 "Nominal value" means valued at no more than \$15.00 retail value per item or \$75.00 in the annual aggregate.
 All gifts received that are valued in excess of \$15.00 retail value per item or \$75.00 in the annual aggregate must be reported to the Compliance Officer or Executive Director.

-4. Setting Boundaries: Giving Business Courtesies to Youth/Young Adults, and Families or Referral Sources.
+4. Giving Business Courtesies to Youth/Young Adults and Families or Referral Sources.

-Cape Atlantic I.N.K. does not seek to gain an improper advantage by offering business courtesies such as entertainment, meals, or free services to youth/young adults, and families, referral sources or purchasers of Cape Atlantic I.N.K.'s services.
-Employees, interns, and volunteers are prohibited from offering any type of business courtesy to a referral source or persons-served for the purpose of obtaining favorable treatment or advantage.
-To avoid even the appearance of impropriety, employees, interns, and volunteers are prohibited from providing any referral source or persons-served with gifts or promotional items of more than "nominal value," as defined above.
+The Organization does not seek to gain an improper advantage by offering business courtesies such as entertainment, meals, or free services to youth/young adults and families, referral sources or purchasers of the Organization's services.
+Employees, interns and volunteers should not offer any type of business courtesy to a referral source or a client for the purpose of obtaining favorable treatment or advantage.
+To avoid even the appearance of impropriety, employees, interns and volunteers must not provide any referral source or client with gifts or promotional items of more than "nominal value," as defined above.